bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `SG`

 Prerequisites: Experiment loaded (LOAD); Acquisition stopped (HALT); RNMRA only

 Description:
 `SG` starts acquisition but does not accumulate data from multiple shots.
+An indefinite number of scans will be performed until acquisition is halted manually with `QUIT`.
 ## SHELL
 Spawn shell